-- Eighty-eighty percent of firms reported that the number of mergers and acquisitions for the firm has remained the same from 2004 to 2009 and 2010 to 2015.
+- Twenty one percent of firms reported that the number of mergers and acquisitions for the firm has remained the same from 2011 to 2015 to 2016 to 2020.

-- Eleven percent of REALTORS® worked for a firm that was bought or merged in the past two years.
+- Eight percent of REALTORS® worked for a firm that was bought or merged in the past two years.

 Mergers and Acquisitions: The Basics

 What is an Acquisition?
 (The Balance, Jun.
 3, 2021)